twillis209/serum_ig_pipeline/README.md

 I stipulate in the `Snakefile` that this pipeline requires a `snakemake` version >= 9.0.
 That is probably a bit strict but I like to keep up-to-date with new releases for the sake of bug fixes and new features.

 All other software dependencies should be handled by `snakemake` itself, which will install them in a `conda` environment.
 Details of these environments can be found in the files under `workflow/envs`.

+## 'It doesn't work'

+Please open an issue on GitHub, I'll do my best to fix it!